hoangduytran/blender-manual/manual/editors/asset_browser.rst

 Asset bundles can be copied to an asset library via the :ref:`Asset Browser <bpy.ops.asset.bundle_install>`:

 - Open the asset bundle blend-file.
-- Switch its Asset Browser to *Current File* (if it's not set at that already).
+- Switch its Asset Browser to *Current File* (if it's not set to that already).
 - Click on *Copy Bundle to Asset Library*.
 - Choose the asset library to copy it to.
-- A File Browser will open, showing the files of the selected asset library.
+- A File Browser will open at the root folder of the selected asset library.
   Choose the desired location of the blend-file, and click the *Copy to Asset Library* button.
 - The blend-file will be saved at the chosen location, and any :doc:`catalogs </files/asset_libraries/catalogs>` of the asset bundle will be merged into the target asset library.